opendocsg/slw-judgments-backfill/2000_SGHC_53/report.md

  "Laches is essentially an equitable defence in answer to a claim in equity.
 Here, the claim by the plaintiff as the administrator de bonis non is a claim to assert rights at law of the estate over the property.
 It seems to me that the defence of laches has no place in this context.
 It seems to me that this is a case where the maxim equity follows the law aptly applies."

-217    The above views found favour with the Court of Appeal on appeal in _Scan Electronics (S) Pte Ltd v Syed Ali Redha Alsagoff_ [1997] 2 SLR 13.
+217    The above views found favour with the Court of Appeal on appeal in _Scan Electronics (S) Pte Ltd v Syed Ali Redha Alsagoff_ <span class="citation">[1997] 2 SLR 13</span>.
 At paragraph 19 of the judgment, the Court of Appeal said this in relation to the arguments on laches and acquiescence:

  "The learned judge dealt with this question at pp 422 and 423 of the report of his judgment.
 We entirely agree with what he said."